Frequently Asked Questions About Susan B. Anthony and Family

 In Central Park, New York City, the Women’s Rights Pioneers monument was erected in August 2020, featuring Anthony, Stanton, and Sojourner Truth.
 All three women were from New York State.

 The U.S. Capitol Building is home to the Portrait Monument featuring Stanton and Anthony with Lucretia Mott, one of the organizers of the first women’s rights convention in 1848, Seneca Falls, NY.
-Mott was a lifelong Quaker activist for the abolition of slavery and women’s rights.
+Mott was a lifelong Quaker activist for women’s rights and the abolition.

 Where were Susan B. Anthony’s siblings buried?